Mean-payoff Games with Partial Observation: Forcibly First Abstract Cycle Games

+Therefore, if $\Psi$ is true then Eve has a strategy to make the first cycle closed be a good one, so $G_{\Psi}$ is forcibly FAC.
+Conversely, if $\Psi$ is false then Adam has a strategy to make the first cycle formed be not good (mixed, in fact).
+Hence $G_\Psi$ is not forcibly FAC. \end{proof}

-We can slightly modify the above construction in such a way that if the game does not finish when the play returns to a variable then Adam can close a bad cycle.
+We can slightly modify the above construction in such a way that if the game does not finish when the play returns to a variable then Adam can close a bad cycle (instead of just being able to force a mixed cycle).
 This results in a forcibly FAC game that Eve wins if and only if the formula is satisfied.
 Hence,